This page contains the complete documentation for pbqff as a single HTML

 options for normal coordinate QFFs: hybrid_template

-.
+and norm_resume_hff.
 These are both discussed more fully in

-later sections, but in brief, hybrid_template
+later sections, but in brief, hybrid_template allows you to

-as the template for the HFF points and
+use the plain template as the template for the HFF points and

-for the cubic and quartic points;
+the hybrid_template for the cubic and quartic points;

-allows you to resume a normal coordinate
+and norm_resume_hff allows you to resume a normal coordinate

 QFF from a checkpoint after the initial HFF.